 Use.
-Financial aid administrators use the EFC and other information to calculate Pell Grant award amounts and determine which students will receive other federal student aid authorized under Title IV of the HEA and the amounts they will receive from these programs.
-Students are eligible to receive need-based federal student aid in addition to Pell Grants only if the sum of the EFC and other estimated financial assistance is less than the total COA.
+Financial aid administrators use the EFC and other information to determine which students will receive federal student aid authorized under Title IV of the HEA and the amounts they will receive from these programs.
+Students are eligible to receive need-based federal student aid only if the EFC is less than the total COA.
 The COA includes tuition and fees charges, the estimated living expenses (or room and board charges for students who plan to live in on-campus housing), books and educational supplies, transportation to and from the postsecondary institution, and other miscellaneous expenses.